Keysight/ixnetworkve/google-cloud-platform/Deployment/DeploymentManager/README.md

   - **Demo Use Case**: Full deployment including networking, security groups, etc.
 ---

-#### 🧪 Example #1: Deploying a Demo Use Case Template with one Virtual IxNetwork VE (Client + Test Appliance) on a Single VM
+#### 🧪 Example #1: Deploying a Demo Use Case Template with one IxNetwork VE Client and one Virtual / Cloud Test Appliance

 **Resources Created:**
-- 1x Virtual IxNetwork VE Client
+- 1x IxNetwork VE Client
 - 1x Virtual / Cloud Test Appliance
 - A dedicated VPC network
 - Subnet and firewall rules for SSH and test traffic